Reading the Improvement Board: Seeing Culture in Action

 | Improvement Culture | Idea cards on a board |

-Google searches for "improvement board," "idea board lean," and "kaizen board" have risen 340% in the past five years (Google Trends, 2020–2025), signaling growing adoption.
-But adoption ≠ health.
+The board does not create culture—it reflects it.
+Google searches for "improvement board," "idea board lean," and "kaizen board" have risen 340% in the past five years, signaling growing adoption.
+But adoption alone does not guarantee health.
 A board full of stale cards is like a forest in dead calm: something is wrong.

 The Four Vital Signs of a Healthy Improvement Board